Feature #1490

 source $CTOOLS/bin/ctools-init.sh

-#12 Updated by Kosack Karl about 7 years ago
+#12 Updated by Kosack Karl over 7 years ago

 guess the point is that the setup scripts need to be run, typically: